For urgent consular assistance call

 If proper safety equipment isn't available, use another provider.

-Communication services in Myanmar are improving.
+Communication services in Myanmar are restricted in many parts of the country.

 Internet services are available but are unreliable outside cities and large towns.
+Restrictions on internet access apply, including to some websites, social media and messaging applications.

 The phone network is also unreliable and limited outside of cities and large towns.

 You can send and receive text messages only from some Australian mobiles to mobile phones inside Myanmar.
 Many travellers buy a local pre-paid SIM card.
-If you're subscribing for urgent travel advice updates by SMS, remember to provide your best number.

 It's illegal to drive cars or motorbikes using an Australian or international driving licence.